 Pre-reading skills are the skills children need BEFORE they can learn to read.
-Many of these skills are learnt naturally, during the course of a normal childhood and nursery environment.
-By talking and reading to your child, you will be doing a great deal to develop these essential skills.
+Many of these skills are learnt naturally during the course of a normal childhood and nursery environment.
+By talking and reading to your child, you will be doing a great deal in developing these essential skills.
 It does help if you know what you are doing, though, so that you can make the best use of your child’s natural inquisitiveness during the pre-school years.

 The Pre- Reading skills: